guettli/programming-guidelines/README.rst

 No routing on servers
 .....................

 Imagine there are 20 servers in your network.
-Each server should have exactly one default gateway.
 Imagine there are two network routes.
 One route goes to a second internal network and the other route goes to the internet.
+All 20 servers should be able to access both networks.
 There are two ways to solve this:

-* V1: Each of the 20 servers has the corresponding routing configuration.
+* V1: Each of the 20 servers has the two routes configured.
-* V2: There is one default gateway for the 20 servers and the default gateway does the routing.
+* V2: There is one default gateway for the 20 servers.
+Every server has one route.
+(The common term is "default gateway")

 Please choose V2.
 It is simpler, it is easier to understand, it is less error prone, it is more sane.